rajeevkghosh/readme-sentinel-policies/network_gcp_region_restricition.md

 The policy checks that resources(eg. PubSub/BigQuery/Dataproc/SecretManager/DialogFlow) get deployed to the locations only according to "allowed region" list.

-Note: "allowed region" is a generic term we have used for the following variables which contains the list of allowed regions for specific "resource type".
+<b>Note:</b> "allowed region" is a generic term we have used for the following variables which contains the list of allowed regions for specific "resource type".
 - prefix
 - spanner_region
 - cloudsql_allowed_region